onespacemedia/server-management/README.md

 ### PullDB
-* Dumps the database on the remote server to a SQL file.
+* Dumps the database on the remote server to an SQL file.
 * Pulls the database file down the the local machine (using ``scp``).
 * Removes the file from the remote server.
 * Drops the local database (with ``dropdb``).